Don’t Focus on the Negative, See It in a New Light with Six Inspiring Steps

 “Whatever you put your attention on becomes energized.
 Whatever you take your attention away from dwindles” — Deepak Chopra.

-So in a day, what are you focusing on?
-Are you getting lost in negative thinking, or are you mindfully opening your view to include things going well into your mind?
+So, what are you focusing on in a day?
+Are you getting lost in negative thinking, or are you mindfully opening your view to include things that are going well in your mind?

 Developing a positive mindset is vital.
 Here are six characteristics and traits that comprise a healthy, positive mindset according to Positive Psychology: